peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeMapper.md

  converter</code> is null.

 * <code>java.lang.IllegalArgumentException</code> - Converter doesn't contain a proper
   ToCBORObject method".

 ### FilterTypeName
-    public boolean FilterTypeName​(java.lang.String typeName) Returns whether the given Java or .NET type name fits the filters given in this mapper.
+    public boolean FilterTypeName​(java.lang.String typeName) Returns whether the given Java or.NET type name fits the filters given in this mapper.

 **Parameters:**

-* <code>typeName</code> - The fully qualified name of a Java or .NET class (e.g.,
+* <code>typeName</code> - The fully qualified name of a Java or.NET class (e.g.,
- <code>java.math.BigInteger </code> or <code>
+ <code>java.math.BigInteger</code> or <code>
- System.Globalization.CultureInfo </code>).
+ System.Globalization.CultureInfo</code>).

 **Returns:**

-* Either <code>true</code> if the given Java or .NET type name fits the filters given in this mapper, or <code>false</code> otherwise.
+* Either <code>true</code> if the given Java or.NET type name fits the filters given in this mapper, or <code>false</code> otherwise.

 ### AddTypePrefix
-    public CBORTypeMapper AddTypePrefix​(java.lang.String prefix) Adds a prefix of a Java or .NET type for use in type matching.
+    public CBORTypeMapper AddTypePrefix​(java.lang.String prefix) Adds a prefix of a Java or.NET type for use in type matching.
 A type matches a prefix if its fully qualified name is or begins with that prefix, using codepoint-by-codepoint (case-sensitive) matching.

 **Parameters:**

-* <code>prefix</code> - The prefix of a Java or .NET type (e.g., `java.math.` or
+* <code>prefix</code> - The prefix of a Java or.NET type (e.g., `java.math.` or
  `System.Globalization`).

 **Returns:**